r3c/cottle/docs/page/04-configuration.rst

 TrimFirstAndLastBlankLines
 --------------------------

-``DocumentConfiguration.TrimFirstAndLastBlankLines`` removes end of line followed by blank characters at beginning and end of plain text blocks.
+:prop:`DocumentConfiguration.TrimFirstAndLastBlankLines` removes end of line followed by blank characters at beginning and end of plain text blocks.
 You may have to introduce two line breaks instead of one when interleaving plain texts and commands so one of them is preserved:

 .. code-block:: plain
     :caption: Cottle template